 - The other inmates – what are they like?

 To search for this information, you have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your story might make it easier for others.